 Most pet owners want to do what’s best for their pets, but they can be challenged by wanting to see their pet happy.
 This can lead to poor diets laced with far too much potentially harmful people food and treats.
 It can be tough to resist that cute little face staring up at you from the tableside, tilting his or her head as if to ask “What about me?”

 Dog-treat and dog-food manufacturers know owners want their pets happy, so they often include sugars and sweet-tasting substances to cover the bland taste of fillers.
 Treats, in particular, can be loaded with less than healthy ingredients so your pet will happily gobble them down looking for more.
-But the dangers don’t just lie in what we give our pets.
+However, there is such a thing as too much of a good thing.
+Even the best calming chews for dogs can be toxic if too many are ingested.
+The dangers don’t just lie in what we give our pets.
 It also lies in the potentially toxic food and non-food items around our homes they may seek out on their own.

 Diligence in keeping a pet safe can pay big dividends in a long, happy and healthy relationship with your pet.
 They count on us for companionship, love, food, and care.
 They rely on us to keep them safe.